Apply Now

 • You can choose when do you begin and when do you end your work day

-Office space available in Prague (Czechia), Brno (Czechia) and London (United Kingdom) for team meetings and get-togethers.
+Office space available in Prague (Czechia) and London (United Kingdom) for team meetings and get-togethers.

-Dashly is running a microservice architecture on Google Cloud Platform written in the following languages:
+Dashly is running a microservice architecture on Google Cloud Platform written in Python (3.11 as of time of writing this text.).

-• HTTP REST API (front-end to back-end communication)
+• HTTP REST API (front end to back end network calls)

-• gRPC & Protobuf (internal back-end communication between services)
+• gRPC & Protobuf (internal back end service-to-service network calls)

 • Kubernetes (GKE)